archana1998/archana1998/README.md

 - ⚡ Fun fact: ...
 -->

 I am Archana Swaminathan, a recent graduate from BITS Pilani, Hyderabad, India.
-I am currently working as a Visiting Researcher at the University of Maryland, College Park, while being mentored by Prof. Abhinav Shrivastava.
+I am currently a first year PhD Student at the University of Maryland, College Park, while being mentored by Prof. Abhinav Shrivastava.
 I previously worked with the V-SENSE Research Group, Trinity College Dublin , and being mentored by Prof. Aljosa Smolic.
 I’m part of a group that is investigating 3D Geometry for Deep Learning, where we focus on applications that extend to Image-based reconstruction, pose estimation and visual computing.

 In the past, I’ve had experience with working with Deep Learning in many projects, some of which are: predictive modelling for time series data, image encryption and decryption, compressive image sensing and denoising, semantic segmentation and object recognition.